aecordova/proj-11-ruby-tictactoe/README.md

 2 - Added prompts for usernames and choice of X's or O's 3 - Added the look of the game display

+Milestone 3:

+1 - Refactorising the code into modules and class
+2 - fixed the Rubocob errors
+3 - The Game is playable

+Milestone 4:

+1 - Added further instructions in the ReadMe file

 ```

 ## Built with